Related Links

 1. Do you see a lawn of bacteria on the Control plate?
 If not, incubate the plates for an additional 24–48 hours until there is a decent bacterial lawn.

-3. The Control plate should show relatively uniform lawns.
+2. The Control plate should show relatively uniform lawns.
 If you see dense bacterial growth in some areas and swatches of light or no bacterial growth in other areas, then your bacteria-spreading technique needs improvement.
-You'll need to repeat the experiment again, paying special attention to spreading the E. coli culture across the plates to get reliable data.
+You will need to repeat the experiment again, paying special attention to spreading the E. coli culture across the plates to get reliable data.

 2. Using a ruler, measure, in millimeters (mm), the zones of inhibition.